kaihendry/local-audio/README.md

 # Data retention

-* dynamdo db "time to live" expires in 1 day from creation of record set in add.go
+- dynamdo db "time to live" expires in 1 day from creation of record set in add.go
-* s3 lifecycle rule of 1 day in cloudformation template.yml
+- s3 lifecycle rule of 1 day in cloudformation template.yml

+# Audio capture support in IOS

+Apple IOS has broken audio capture device API support: https://twitter.com/anssik/status/1477746208210882562

+It works ....but it suprisingly launches the camera and of course uploads **video** with the audio.

 # Start dynamodb server